 Note to drafters: The option of 5 days should only be included where the Commonwealth intends to use the Pan-European Public Procurement On-Line (PEPPOL) framework under any resultant Contract.
 If the Commonwealth does not intend to use the PEPPOL framework, the 5 day option and note to tenderers should be removed prior to RFT release.

 Note to tenderers: The selection of 5 or 20 days below will depend on whether the PEPPOL framework has been agreed by the Commonwealth and the Contractor.
-This will be determined based on the tenderer’s response to clause 2.9 of Annex A to Attachment A in to the Conditions of Tender.
+This will be determined based on the tenderer’s response to clause 2.9 of Annex A to Attachment A to the Conditions of Tender.

 On receipt of notice as to the amount of the Incentive Payments, the Contractor shall submit to the Commonwealth Representative a claim for the amount detailed in the notice.
-The Commonwealth shall pay the claim for Incentive Payments within [INSERT 5 or 20] days after the Commonwealth’s notification under clause Error!
-Reference source not found..
+The Commonwealth shall pay the claim for Incentive Payments within [INSERT 5 or 20] days after the Commonwealth’s notification under clause 7.11.6.

 Incentive Payments not awarded for the assessment period to which they apply shall not be payable by the Commonwealth in any subsequent assessment period.